 Flat wash (to obtain a solid color throughout).

 Glazed wash (working around objects).

-Wet-in-Wet (applying colour while the paper is still wet)
+Wet-in-Wet (applying color while the paper is still wet)

-Lifting wet colour (as an effect or to 'erase' or lighten colour).
+Lifting wet color (as an effect or to 'erase' or lighten color).

 Splattering (splattering paint on the paper with a finger from a paintbrush).